Scamming by Phone

 NOW They Have Access to Your Computer

-When installed, this insecure (vulnerable) program will provide the caller with remote access to your computer because it lacks any of the newest security measures.
+When installed, this insecure (vulnerable) program will provide the caller with remote access to your computer.

 Remember, the caller has no advance information about your computer.
-All they have is their bag of tricks to try to scam you.
+All they have is their bag of tricks to try to scam you and access to your social media (watch what you post!).

 - Never provide remote access to your computer via TeamViewer or any other product based upon a phone call, email or any unexpected popup warning on your computer.